ExpressVPN Keys Review

 Our experience with ExpressVPN Keys was marred by the nonfunctional mobile app, so our judgment in this category is based solely on the browser extension.

-ExpressVPN Keys works beautifully on Chrome and Edge, which we used to test the browser extension.
+ExpressVPN Keys works beautifully on Chrome and Edge, which we used to test the ExpressVPN Keys extension for browser.
 We found very few things lacking in terms of usability, though there was one major omission.

 The browser extension is laid out intuitively and adding a new entry takes just the click of a button.
 Searching for existing entries is a bit more involved, though, as there’s no way to organize your logins into groups or folders.